Sum and Product Puzzle: Explanation

 The problem is rather easily solved once the concepts and perspectives are made clear.
 There are three parties involved, S, P, and O. S knows the sum X+Y, P knows the product X·Y, and the observer O knows nothing more than the original problem statement.
 All three parties keep the same information but interpret it differently.
 Then it becomes a game of information.

 Let us call the split of a number A into two terms A=B+C a 2-split.
 There is no need for any advanced knowledge like Goldbach's conjecture or the fact that for the product B·C of such a 2-split to be unique (i.e. there are no other two numbers that also when multiplied yield the same result).
 But with Goldbach's conjecture, along with the fact that P would immediately know X and Y if their product were a semiprime, it can be deduced that the sum x+y cannot be even, since every even number can be written as the sum of two prime numbers.
 The product of those two numbers would then be a semiprime.

+The following steps give the solution: